magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/10_offline/02_manage-content.md

 - Not all overlays support offline data grabbing.
 Use the `isOverlayOfflineDataGrabberSupported` method to check if a specific overlay supports this feature.

-- After completing the download, disable the offline data grabber using `disableOverlayOfflineDataGrabber` to prevent unnecessary resource usage.

 After downloading, the overlay items will be available in offline mode within the downloaded map regions.
 You can verify if the overlay data has been successfully downloaded if overlay items are visible inside the downloaded map region in offline mode.

 Ensure to enable the offline data grabber using `enableOverlayOfflineDataGrabber` before initiating the download process, otherwise, the the `onComplete` callback will return `GemError.activation` and method will return null instead of a `TaskHandler` object.